2ftg/UVK5_reversing/README.md

 # UVK5_reversing
 Reverse engineered UV-K5 schematics
 These are extremely incomplete and inaccurate schematics me and others have made for Quansheng UV-K5 radio.

 All seen here is based on looking and measuring the radio PCB.

 These files are here mostly for my own convenience and to make it possible for others to complain about inaccuracies.

-This does not have a corressåonding PCB yet, because I did not care for it.
+This does not have a corressponding PCB yet, because I did not care for it.

-###### Contributing
+##### Contributing
 If you want to reverse some segment of the PCB:
 - Join and ask questions in the **[UV-5K Dev Telegram group]([https://eff.org](https://t.me/quansheng_uvk5_en))**.
 - Check if a sheet for the subsection already exists.